hibs28/most-active-cookie/readme.md

 Navigate to your terminal.
 Set the directory to the location of the .jar file

-Example if it's located on the desktop
+For example, if it is located on the desktop
 `cd ~/desktop/dist`

 Then you can run the following command to check the most active cookie